-- 80. A provider's plan must demonstrate how students have had the opportunity to express their views about the content of the plan before it was submitted for approval, and what steps were taken as a result. - 81.
+- 80. A provider's plan should demonstrate how students have had the opportunity to express their views about the content of the plan before it was submitted for approval, and what steps were taken as a result. - 81.
 The OfS expects this to include: - a.
 Evidence of how students from a range of backgrounds have been, or will be, involved in the design, implementation and evaluation of the plan. - b.
 A description of the mechanisms in place for students to engage in a meaningful way. - 82.
-A plan may include a separate student submission regarding the provider's plan.
-This should be submitted with the provider's plan.
+A plan may be accompanied by a separate student submission in relation to the provider's plan.
+This should be submitted by students or student representatives.
 Further guidance about student submissions is included in Regulatory advice 6. - 83.
 Further guidance about the OfS's expectations in respect of student consultation is set out in Regulatory advice 6.